po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 JObject json = JObject.Parse(response);
 ```

-This will convert the string we downloaded from the API into a "JObject," which has a useful method attached to it called SelectToken().
+This will convert the string we downloaded from the API into a `JObject`, which has a useful method attached to it called `SelectToken()`.
 Go ahead and run these console logs to see what happens:

 ```c#
 Console.WriteLine(json.SelectToken("results[0].name.first"));